 Work experience pathways

-The department has a number of work experience pathways for high school and university students interested in a career in the Australian Public Service.
+We have work experience pathways for high school and university students who want a career in the Australian Public Service.

-We are one of the largest and most diverse government employers, and our pathways provide valuable work experience and the opportunity to gain a broad range of technical and administrative skills.
+We’re one of the largest and most diverse government employers, and our pathways provide valuable work experience.
+They also provide the opportunity to gain a broad range of technical and administrative skills.

 Benefits of our pathways

 Our work experience pathways give you:

 - the opportunity to gain real work place experience and develop skills